Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 8. Press the Tab Key to move from one TextBox to the other.

-If you are ready to proceed further, then let us review the Form Module VBA Code segment-wise.
+If you are ready to continue, then let us review the Form Module VBA Code segment-wise.

 Option Compare Database